fmbento/apache-elk-in-five-minutes/README.md

 ### 5. Run the container

-[docker-compose](https://docs.docker.com/compose/)  makes this easy.
-Just run...

-    %> docker-compose up -d

-Alternately, [docker-compose](https://docs.docker.com/compose/) is just a tool for orchestrating multiple docker containers, so you can also just execute directly like so...

     %> docker run -d --name elkapache --env-file=.env -p "5200:9200" -p "5601:9292" -p "3333:3333" pblittle/docker-logstash

+If you want just test it with a ad-hoc service, you could try drupal with:

     %> docker run -d -p "80:8080" drupal:latest

 If your going to analyse big logs, better to disable logstash logging when creating and running the container (flag: --log-driver=none):

     docker run -d --name elkapache --log-driver=none --env-file=.env -p "8200:9200" -p "5601:9292" -p "3333:3333" pblittle/docker-logstash

 #### 5a.
-Adjust ES port, Kibana config:
+Adjust ES port, Kibana config, if you are already using another ES (port 9200):

     docker exec -it elkapache /bin/bash
     root@21afd475079d:/opt/logstash# sed -i 's/9200/8200/g' ./vendor/kibana/config.js